What is

 In the soft, mystery song of the wind;

-Touch a leaf sprinkled with sunshine and you will be
+Touch a leaf sprinkled with sunshine and you will be touching me.

 Pick up a smooth, worn stone and throw it into the sea,